Life of Joseph Smith from 1831 to 1837: Kirtland Safety Society

 By mid to late 1837, many Latter Day Saints (including some prominent leaders) became disaffected in the wake of the Kirtland Safety Society banking debacle, in which Smith and several of Smith's associates were accused of various illegal or unethical banking actions when the bank, with the charter held by Smith, collapsed just prior to a nationwide banking crisis.
 Many critics leveled accusations that Smith was actively misleading KSS members from the beginning of the financial enterprise as it was operating without an official Ohio bank charter and required reserves.
 Supporters of Smith, on the other hand, hold that the financial institution's collapse was more than partially due to state and federal financial regulations and that the charges against Smith and his associates are at best inflated.

 Move to Missouri

 Opposition and harassment grew against Smith and those of his associates who supported him.
 On January 12, 1838, Smith and Rigdon left Kirtland for Far West in Caldwell County, Missouri, in Smith's words, "to escape mob violence, which was about to burst upon us under the color of legal process."

+According to Brodie, writing in 1945, the pair fled "when word came" that a warrant had reportedly been issued for Smith's arrest on a charge of banking fraud; according to Ohio historian James Harrison Kennedy, the rumors that Smith had been charged with Banking Fraud turned out be false.

+Writing many decades after Brodie, Bushman attributed the sudden departure to fears that Smith's enemies were "plotting more desperate measures", while Vogel reports a claim from Mormon Luke Johnson, one of the sheriffs in Kirtland, that he briefly placed Smith under arrest, so as to prevent Sheriff Abel Kimball from arresting and potentially imprisoning Smith.
+Smith and Rigdon successfully escaped to Missouri.

 Most of the remaining church members who remained loyal to Smith left Kirtland for Missouri shortly thereafter.